nXqd/dotFiles/README.md

 TODO
 ----
 1. Make a better document for the current vim.
-2. Make this work cross platform.2.
-Make this work cross platform.
+2. Make this work cross platform.

 Feel free to post issues and ideas to make this better.